 NZ IFRS 9 Financial Instruments, published in July 2014, replaces the existing guidance in NZ IAS 39 Financial Instruments: Recognition and Measurement.
 NZ IFRS 9 includes revised guidance on the classification and measurement of financial instruments, a new expected credit loss model for calculating impairment on financial assets, and new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from NZ IAS 39.
 NZ IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The likely impact of this standard has not yet been assessed, however it is not expected to have a material impact on the Group's financial statements.
+The likely impact of this standard has been assessed and is not expected to have a material impact on the Group's financial statements.

 NZ IFRS 15 Revenue from Contracts with Customers, establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
 It replaces existing revenue recognition guidance, including NZ IAS 18 Revenue, NZ IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.
 NZ IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The likely impact of this standard has not yet been assessed, however it is not expected to have a material impact on the Group's financial statements.
+The likely impact of this standard has been assessed and is not expected to have a material impact on the Group's financial statements.

 NZ IFRS 16 Leases, removes the classification of leases as either operating leases or finance leases - for the lessee - effectively treating all leases as finance leases.
 Lessor accounting remains similar to current practice - i.e. lessors continue to classify leases as finance and operating.
 The standard is effective for annual reporting periods beginning on or after 1 January 2019.
-The likely impact of this standard has not yet been assessed, however it is not expected to have a material impact on the Group's financial statements.
+The impact of the standard has the effect of taking the current leases that the Group are committed to (\$5m as disclosed in note D3 above) and recognising leased assets and liability in the balance sheet.
+A number of the leases have a renewal period of 20 years when the current lease terms end and were these to be renewed by at least one 20 year period, it is estimated the commitments would be between \$18m-\$20m.

-STATUTORY INFORMATION FOR THE YEAR ENDED 31 MARCH 2017
+STATUTORY INFORMATION FOR THE YEAR ENDED 31 MARCH 2018